CHUKWUKA-EMI/Contacts-Management-Application/README.md

 This Application was built to provide help organization managers and business owners in the management of their customers' contact detils
+It was built to consume  the API: https://customers-contacts-manager.herokuapp.com/
 ## Available Scripts

 In the project directory, you can run: